micheleangioni/phalcon-validators/readme.md

 ### AlphaNumericValidator

 The AlphaNumericValidator allows for alphanumeric characters.
-Optionally, it can allow underscores and white spaces.
+Optionally, it can allow underscores, minuses and white spaces.
 Minimum and maximum string lengths can be specified.

 ```php